Brooklyn Law School

 American Health Lawyers Association

-Mr. Leyden received his B.S. from Fairfield University in 1990 and his J.D. from Brooklyn Law School in 1995.
+Ms. Van Vort received her B.S. in mathematics/computer science and Spanish from SUNY Binghamton in 1986 and her J.D. from Brooklyn Law School in 1993.